-We just launched our new cheese subscription box program, and we’re so excited to share all the artisan accompaniments we have in store for folks who sign up!
-One of our favorite parts of this process has been selecting all the tasty accompaniments—like olives, jam, and of course pickles—we’re going to send along with the fantastic cheeses from our online store.
+We just relaunched our cheese subscription box program, and we’re so excited to share all the artisan goodies we have in store for folks who sign up!
+One of our favorite parts of this process has been selecting all the tasty accompaniments—like olives, jam, and of course pickles—we’re going to send along with some of the best American artisan cheeses out there.

 Here’s what you need to know about the best pickle brands we’re sourcing for our subscription box, plus how to pair their products with cheese.